Maple-Bourbon Pecan Salad is full of tasty toppings including salted Maple-Bourbon Pecans (YUM). This entertaining-worthy salad will impress!

-This perfect-for-entertaining salad recipe features fresh greens topped with tons of goodies (the only kinds of salads that exist in my universe.)
-Sliced Honeycrisp apples, thinly sliced shallots, dried cranberries, crumbled chevre, and the most incredible Maple-Bourbon Pecans which take all of 5 minutes to make.
+This perfect-for-entertaining salad recipe features fresh greens topped with tons of goodies including sliced Honeycrisp apples, thinly sliced shallots, dried cranberries, crumbled chevre, and the most incredible Maple-Bourbon Pecans which take all of 5 minutes to make.

 How to Make Maple-Bourbon Pecans

 Start by making the Maple-Bourbon Pecans.
-Add 2 Tablespoons brown sugar plus 1 Tablespoon each butter and pure maple syrup (not pancake syrup) to a small saucepan or skillet over medium heat then bring the mixture to a bubble.
+Add brown sugar plus butter and pure maple syrup (not pancake syrup) to a small saucepan or skillet over medium heat then bring the mixture to a bubble.

-Immediately stir in 1-1/2 teaspoons bourbon then add 1 cup Fisher Naturals Pecan Halves and stir to coat the pecans in the mixture.
+Immediately stir in a splash of bourbon then add pecan halves and stir to coat the pecans in the mixture.

 I hope you adore this flavor-packed salad, and especially those maple-bourbon pecans (DROOL) as much as I do.
 Let me know if you give this recipe a try, and enjoy!